- National Safe Work Month

 - Suspicious Package and Threat Response

 Recommended for front-line staff and anyone who potentially could find themselves receiving such a threat.
-Supportive documentation is available by request from Emergency Management.
 Topics include threat checklists, search procedures and dealing with the emergency services.

 The Head of Division is responsible for formulating and periodically reviewing the local health and safety training plan in consultation with staff in the local area.